RaniaBenman/demo-cicd-ide-multiws/README.md

 This type of deployment shall be mainly used from the CI pipeline in automated way during new release.

-## CICD pipeline settings

-Please set the following secrets or environment variables for your CI provider:
-- `DATABRICKS_HOST`
-- `DATABRICKS_TOKEN`

 ## Testing and releasing via CI pipeline